lcov29/pacman/README.md

 * add animations for pacman and ghost movement
 * add animation for transition between ghost states scared and scatter
 * add animation for ghost respawn
-* add counter for number of lifes
+* add sprite counter for number of remaining lifes
 * refactor codebase
 * fix bugs
 <br>